OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 development environment, there are a few hurdles to overcome.
 This chapter deals with enabling and configuring connectivity to the Internet.

-## Access to Wi-Fi
+## Access to Wireless Communication

 As a safe default &mdash; on fresh installations of Windows Server &mdash;
-Wi-Fi connectivity is still inaccessible because Airplane mode is enabled.
+wireless connectivity (such as Wi-Fi, cellular, and Bluetooth) is still inaccessible because Airplane mode is enabled.

 ![image](https://user-images.githubusercontent.com/17770407/227342179-50a79652-193f-4c5c-bab2-a7571e84301d.png)